ERMHS: Educationally Related Mental Health Services

 Headshot of Mandy Woodman

 Hello!
-My name is Mandy Woodman, I have been a licensed Marriage and family therapist since 2012 and have worked as an ERMHS clinician in Tehama County for about 8 years.
+My name is Mandy Woodman, I have been a licensed Marriage and family therapist since 2012 and have worked as an ERMHS clinician in Tehama County for about ten years.
 I obtained my Master's degree in Clinical Psychology from Azusa Pacific University and a Bachelor's degree in Liberal Studies from CSU San Bernardino.
-I started out my career working with adults in an intensive outpatient program providing group and individual therapy for over 10 years.
+I started out my career working with adults in an intensive outpatient program providing group and individual therapy for over ten years.
 I made a move up to Northern CA in 2016 and was excited to shift gears and explore working with children and their families.
 I feel very grateful to be a part of such an amazing team and to build relationships with my students, their families and school districts within the Tehama County communities.
 The students I have worked with have taught me so much and their unique talents and personalities have been a joy to experience.
 Watching them succeed and grow makes me feel blessed to have the privilege to walk with them through the ups and downs that life brings.

 Ellie Ogsbury — ERMHS Clinician